-- Any client, who has special requests, must specify such requests to TAS in the Enquiry.
+Any guest, who has special requests, must specify such requests to TAS in the Enquiry.
 Whilst TAS will use its best endeavours to accommodate such requests, special requests are not guaranteed.

-- No amendment, cancellation or waiver of any term or right referred to herein shall be valid or binding unless reduced to writing and signed by both the Client and a duly authorised representative of TAS.
+No amendment, cancellation or waiver of any term or right referred to herein shall be valid or binding unless reduced to writing and signed by both the Guest and a duly authorised representative of TAS.

 The parties agree that one or more of the following events, circumstances or occurrences will constitute prima facie force majeure for the purposes of the terms and conditions that govern the relationship between the parties, subject to the qualifying requirements:

 The parties agree that the above prima facie force majeure events (‘the Event’) will only qualify as such if the following conditions are met:

 If the parties disagree about the qualifying requirements, the parties will resort to alternative dispute resolution as provided for in the agreement

 If the FMP will have the option to agree to a postponement with the FMR and the contract will be performed at the postponed date or the FMP can cancel the contract and the cancellation provisions will apply.

 If they are in agreement that the qualifying requirements have been met, then parties will in the first instance use their best endeavours to agree on the postponement of performance of the contract and failing consensus in that regard, the FMR will use its best endeavours to reimburse the FMP all monies received from it and paid to third party service providers which it manages to recover, less irrecoverable disbursements and a reasonable management and service fee.